liqites/baidu-cloud_push/README.md

 18. `topic_query_list(opt={})`

 ## 4.Contribution
-Contributions are very welcome.Whether it’s an issue or even a pull request.
+Contributions are very welcome.Whether it's an issue or even a pull request.

 ## 5.License
 MIT